britzl/defold-london/README.md

 Exercise projects for the Defold London training January 2017

 ## Exercise projects
 There are three different project to work with.
 Each project is contained within a zip file.
 The zip file contains all of the assets and code to run the game.

-Included in each zip file is also a README.md file containing some basic instructions and suggested exercises.
+**Included in each zip file is also a README.md file containing some suggested exercises**.

 The project are:

 ### 1 - Busteroids
 This is a simple asteroids clone.
 Control your ship and destroy incoming meteors.
+Try the HTML5 version here: https://britzl.github.io/defold-london/busteroids/

 ### 2 - Angry Birds
 The game we all know and love.
 Kill the piggies!
 Try the HTML5 version here: https://britzl.github.io/defold-london/angrybirds/